Leadership

 Power Calculation: Ohm's Law can be combined with the formula P = VI (power = voltage × current) to calculate the power dissipated by a component in a circuit.

-The unit of resistance, ohm (Ω), is derived from the fundamental units of electrical quantities.
+The ohm (Ω), which is the unit used to measure resistance, is formulated based on the basic units of electrical properties.
 It is defined as the resistance between two points of a conductor when a constant current of one ampere (A) passes through it, resulting in a voltage drop of one volt (V).
-The ohm is named after the German physicist Georg Simon Ohm, who extensively studied electrical circuits and formulated Ohm's Law.
+Named in honor of German physicist Georg Simon Ohm, the unit 'ohm' recognizes his pivotal contributions to the study of electrical circuits and the development of Ohm's Law.
 The unit of resistance provides a standardized measure for quantifying the opposition to current flow in a circuit.